Skip to content

 Attributes

-Then, configure the Attribute value node.
-Instead of specifying the selector directly in the CSS Selector field, use an expression corresponding to each element iterated by the Loop Data node with the expression loopData.loopId.
-Here, loopId is w, so I use the formula loopData.w.
-Since I want to extract the value of the value attribute from the element, I enter value into the node.
-To export all the extracted keywords to a file, I first insert all keywords into a variable key as an array.
+Configure the Attribute value node to use the expression loopData.loopId for each element iterated by the Loop Data node, instead of directly specifying the selector in the CSS Selector field.
+Here, loopId is w, so you use the formula loopData.w.
+Since you want to extract the value of the value attribute from the element, you enter value into the node.
+To export all the extracted keywords to a file, you first insert all keywords into a variable key as an array.

 Attributes